fredericoco/eng103a_DevOps/README.md

 ```
 ## AMAZON WEB SERVICES (AWS)
 Amazon web services is a service which allows companies to outsource computing power to larger computers in the cloud, the computing power is housed in several warehouses around the world.More warehouses will be built in the future in various locations around the world.
 According to Amazon's Q3 report, AWS accounted for approximately 15% of their total revenue at $16.8 billion.
+- On AWS to launch an instance, after signing in, search for `Ubuntu Server 18.04 LTS`, Select the `64-Bit x86` option
+- Use the command `ssh` .
+This `ssh` command is found in the instance part of the AWS, click on the connect button and copy the ssh link example.
+If this command is put in the git bash terminal it should enter the interactive environment.Thiss should be done in the same directory as the ssh file.
+- Note this link can change so initialise the the instance on the website, click on the link starting with i and then copy the ssh link under example.
-- Use the command `ssh -i "~/.ssh/eng103a.pem" ubuntu@ec2-54-75-106-215.eu-west-1.compute.amazonaws.com` is used to to get into the environment in the git bash terminal.
-All of the same commands work in this git environment, so have fun.
+- All of the same commands work in this git environment, so have fun.
 There's no need to use vagrant since there already is a virtual environment.

 - Make sure the access key is avialable when you call the acess command above, in the ~/.ssh file directory.
 In the console you type.
 ```